Park Tool PFP-8 Review

 Ease of Attachment/Detachment

-The head of this pump was the most difficult in our test to attach.
-There are separate ports for Presta and Schrader valves; whereas other pumps featured a split head design, like this eofund on the Joe Blow Sport 2 or Nashbar Earl Grey, this head design stacked the two valve ports one atop the other.
+The head of the PFP 8 was the most difficult in our test to attach.
+There are separate ports for Presta and Schrader valves; whereas other pumps feature a split head design, this one stacks the two valve ports one atop the other.
 Each is marked with a P and S for Presta and Schrader, appropriately.
 Even so, it's simple enough to determine the correct port due to the obvious size differences.The head slides on tightly to the valve, but given the deep appearance of the head, the valve sits rather shallow in the port.
 When engaging the locking lever, it proved exceptionally difficult to not pull the head even further off the valve.
 With the tire on the ground and the valve positioned at the lowest point of rotation, engagement was slightly easier as you are able to maintain firm downward pressure while engaging the lever.
-If the bike is suspended in a work stand like the Park Tool PCS-10, tires lost considerable air as we wrestled the head into place.
+If your bike is suspended in a work stand like the Park Tool PCS-10, tires lose considerable air when wrestling this head into place.
 This was the only pump where the head blew off the valve stem during pumping.

 If this were the least expensive pump in the test, we might consider it a decent value.
-However, at $37.95, we feel the two other less expensive pumps in this test, the Nashbar Earl Grey and Serfas TCPG present a superior value.
-Our test pump broke on the first toss we gave it.
-Despite a similar, all plastic construction, the Serfas held up to abuse.
-After recently rating the Park PCS-10 bike work stand a Best Buy award winner, largely because of its bombproof construction, we were surprised by the lack of durability of this product.
+However, it's not, and our test pump broke on the first toss we gave it.
+We have tested other bike equipment from Park that we love, largely because of bombproof construction, so we were surprised by the lack of durability of this product.